 **Important Site Information**

-Please be advised that the Postal Code Lookup to the right of this message is not currently working.
+Please be advised that the Postal Code Lookup to the right of this message is currently not working.

-We are currently trying to resolve the issue.
+We are trying to resolve the issue.
 In the meantime, you can utilize the exact same service through the Community Care Access Centres "Find Your CCAC" function - click here to access.

 As a reminder, the 14 CCAC boundaries and regions correspond to the 14 LHINs.